-The Asian Pacific Development Center and Servicios de La Raza provide culturally informed services.
+Servicios de La Raza provides culturally informed services.

 Meet our Community Mental Health Centers

-The 17 community mental health centers (CMHCs) in Colorado provide a comprehensive continuum of evidence-based, culturally responsive services in partnership with a range of community organizations.
-In 2019, they served a total of 228,089 individuals.
+The 16 community mental health centers (CMHCs) in CBHC's membership provide a comprehensive continuum of evidence-based, culturally responsive services in partnership with a range of community organizations.
+In 2021, they served a total of 205,566 individuals.